dfinity/interface-spec/spec/index.md

 The HTTP response to this request can have the following responses:

 -   200 HTTP status with a non-empty body.
-This status is returned if the canister call completed or was rejected within an implementation-specific timeout.
+This status is returned if the replica received the message.

-    -   If the update call completed, meaning the call state in `replied`, `rejected`, or `done`, then the response is a CBOR (see [CBOR](#cbor)) map with the following fields:
+    -   A certificate for the state of the update call is produced, and returned as a CBOR (see [CBOR](#cbor)) map with the following fields:

         -   `status` (`text`): `"certified_state"`